iasebsil83/Dreamlands/README.md

 ### Rules

-Here are all the rules of the DREAMLANDS syntax :
+Here are all the rules of the DREAMLANDS syntax (in 3 parts) :

 ```
+PART 1 : LINES

 -  1) Is considerated as a line every serie of character preceding a LINE_END character or EOF (end of file).

 -  2) Empty lines are ignored.